To Live (1994 film): Limited release in North America

 The film opened on September 16, 1994 in Canada and November 18, 1994 in the United States, expanding to 4 theaters, including Angelika Film Center and Lincoln Plaza in New York City.
 The film grossed $32,900 during its opening weekend of November 19 to November 20.
 It went on to gross $2.3 million in the United States and Canada.
+Worldwide gross has been reported at approximately US$2.33 million.

 Chinese censorship

 This film was banned in China due to a combination of factors.
 First, it has a critical portrayal of various policies and campaigns of the Communist Government, such as how the protagonists’ tragedies were caused as a result of the Great Leap Forward and the Cultural Revolution.
 Second, Zhang and his sponsors entered the film at the Cannes Film Festival without the usual government's permission, ruffling the feathers of the party.
 Lastly, this film suffered from the bad timing of its release, following Farewell My Concubine and The Blue Kite, films which cover almost the same subject matter and historical period.
 Both of these films had alerted the Chinese government, due to their similar critical portrayals of Chinese policies, and made them very cautious and aware of the need to ban any future films that tried to touch on the same topics.

+The personal repercussions for the filmmakers extended well beyond the film itself.
+As reported by Roger Ebert in his review, Zhang Yimou and Gong Li were each prohibited from any further co-productions for two years, and were forbidden from publicly discussing the film during that period.
+Zhang was reported to have submitted a public letter of self-criticism to Chinese authorities as part of the resolution.

 Despite being officially banned, the film was widely available on video in China upon its release and was even shown in some theaters.
+The official ban was reported to have been quietly lifted in late 2008, although the film has remained outside the channels of mainstream domestic theatrical distribution.

+Home media

+To Live was issued on VHS in North America by The Samuel Goldwyn Company in the mid-1990s and on DVD by MGM under the World Films label in 2003 (Region 1).
+The MGM disc went out of print, and as of 2026 the film has not received a North American Blu-ray release.
+Region-coded DVDs have also been issued in the UK, Australia (by AV Channel), and several territories in continental Europe and East Asia.